 The most important thing is to be able to control high and low temperatures.

 Choose an oven with a pyrolytic self-cleaning system, it will make your life easier!
 If possible, place your oven at eye level so as to avoid bending down.
 Do not put an induction plate on top of an oven, as it will release heat that will hinder the electronics of your plate.
 Think about the arrangement of your kitchen in terms of functionality, choosing openings that are convenient in terms of height and width.
 Finally, be particularly careful when opening doors, as this is the source of 80% of errors.

 Reading the instructions is already a big step!
 Once done, here are a few rules you should respect:

-Always preheat your oven 20°C/70°F higher than the desired temperature, as when you open the door to put in your dish, the temperature drops.
+We recommend you to preheat your oven 20°C/70°F higher than the desired temperature, as when you open the door to put in your dish, the temperature drops.
+If you bake at 350°F or higher, you should place your baking dish inside of the oven before reaching this temperature to avoid a thermal shock.
 Don’t forget to preheat the baking sheet if you are going to use it to cook anything like pizzas or pies for example.
-This will give you a prefectly crisp crust.
+This will give you a perfectly crisp crust.

 Why cook at low temperatures?